-While this may be a bit more difficult or even impossible to do when you buy from a flea market, it is a no brainer if you’re shopping online or from physical stores.
-Consider buying from reputable specialty shops until you get a well practiced eye, and always check the seller’s rating when buying off sites like Etsy or Ebay.
+While this may be a bit more difficult or even impossible to do when you buy from a flea market, it is a no-brainer if you’re shopping online or from physical stores.
+Consider buying from reputable specialty shops until you get a well practiced eye.
+Oh, and always check the seller’s rating when buying off sites like Etsy or Ebay.

 Fastenings and clasps can also give you an idea of how old your item is.
 It may help to know that for example brooches of the Victorian age featured T bar clasps with no holding or closing mechanism.
 C clasps were introduced in the 20th century, and the rollover or spinning lock mechanism was used post 20’s.

 When it comes to earrings, hinged ones popular in the 19th century and also today.
 Screwback earrings can be dated post 1894, while earring clips appeared in 1934 and became popular in the 40’s.
 A necklace’s hook clasp would have been often used in the 50’s and 60’s, while barrel ones have been used in very old times, as well as today.
 Of course, the hardware can also be changed along the years, so don’t count exclusively on it when dating your jewelry.

 Different periods have different styles, of course.
 And knowing and understanding them will not only help you more accurately date your purchase, but also help you more easily find something that suits your personal style.

 The war brought on restrictions on every level, including accessories, while the New Look of the 50’s brought back romantic looks, colours and iridescent gems.

 Colourful, plastic jewelry became king in the 60’s, while the 70’s brought a darker, moodier and more natural look and feel to accessories and jewelry.
-This will again alternate in the 80’s, 90’s and modern days- as you see, fashion is indeed cyclical and opposing trends tend to be replacing each other every decade.
+This will again alternate in the 80’s, 90’s and modern days.
+As you see, fashion is indeed cyclical and opposing trends tend to be replacing each other every decade.